 After studying the history of Russia or mathematical equations for hours you’ve probably become zombie-like due to a lack of human interaction.
 Take 20 minutes and give your best friend a buzz and catch up on each other’s lives.
-Nicole Rinehart, Professor of Clinical Psychology at Deakin University says staying connected will help you to feel balanced and energised.
+Professor Nicole Rinehart from Deakin University’s School of Psychology says staying connected will help you to feel balanced and energised.

 Talking with friends can help distract you from your studies and ease your stress, because it can be comforting to hear a friendly and familiar voice.

 Working out can help you focus.
 Even a small cardio session pumps extra blood to your brain which delivers the oxygen and nutrients it needs to perform at its best ability.

 Exercise releases key hormones, including serotonin, which is a mood booster, and dopamine, which can improve learning and attention.
 And you can do it without leaving the house.
 Try Sworkit, which has a range of quick guided workouts, or Pocket Yoga if you prefer a calming pace.